muditsengar/agent-collaboration-flow/README.md

 - Analysis of information

 The multi-agent system is especially good at breaking down complex tasks into manageable steps.

-### Why are there different "frameworks"?

-Different AI frameworks have different strengths:

-- **Microsoft AutoGen**: Great at creating conversational AI teams that work together
-- **LangChain**: Excellent at connecting AI to different sources of information
-- **Rasa**: Specialized in understanding natural language conversations

-Each framework has its own approach to solving problems, so you can pick the one that works best for your question!

 ### What happens behind the scenes?